 Any real estate investor should take the time to learn about financing, take classes on acquisition and negotiation, and study their marketplace.
 Consider forming an LLC for your investments versus personally owning the properties.
 This protects your assets in the event of an injury, accident, or damage on, or to, your investment property.

 Take steps to secure the needed cash flow, including minding your credit score and debt to income ratio.
 You wouldn’t open a business if you didn’t have the cash flow to maintain inventory or pay salaries to employees.
 Consider investments to be your businesses.
-There will be repair expenses, utility expenses for empty units, and times when updates and general maintenance will be needed.
+There will be repair expenses, utility expenses for vacant units, and times when updates and general maintenance will be needed.
 Be prepared, and you’ll have much better success than you would if you were to go in blindly.

 Don’t worry about waiting for the right time.
 When you are planning a long-term real estate investment strategy, you’ll weather the market changes.
 As long as you are educated and have the money and a good deal, you should go for it.
 Start with one property and build your empire from there!